 Whether it’s nature’s own creation or a work of art, to see the way light falls on form and plays over texture often stops me in my tracks.

 When we first look at a sculpture the movement is what grabs us.
-It then invites us to stay, telling a story and drawing us in.
+It then invites us to stay, telling a story, drawing us in.
 The medium I use for any sculpture is an important part of the story I’m telling.
-Stone is earthy, solid and natural.
+Stone is earthy, solid, and natural.
 It contributes its own, often surprising, qualities to a finished piece.
 The glow of bronze can is undeniably beautiful.